- Mobile payments are safe—and they are faster and easier than paying cash or using a card.

 Having a digital wallet on your phone is not an open door to your debit or credit card account.
 Retailers don't have access to your card number because each transaction uses a unique, random transaction number—instead of your account or credit card number.
 In fact, your account number isn't even stored on your phone.

 Your account information is encrypted, and can only be accessed via password or, with some mobile devices, your fingerprint.
 And, if your card information is ever lost or stolen, banks can reissue a new one immediately to your phone, instead of having to wait days for a card to arrive in the mail.

 Should you ever misplace or lose your phone, you can lock your digital wallet remotely.
-Additionally, there are no fees for using digital wallets, and zero fraud liability is available through most credit card issuers.
+Additionally, there are no fees for using digital wallets, and zero fraud liability is offered by most credit card issuers.

-2. It can be faster and easier than paying cash or swiping a card
+2. It can be faster and easier than paying cash or using a card

 With a digital wallet, you can truly zip through a payment.
 Many new smartphones, including ones from Apple and Samsung, have fingerprint scanners.
-Hold your phone near the payment reader while your fingertip is on the power button, and a subtle vibration and beep will confirm that your payment was registered.
-Many times, that's it—there's not even a need to open an app or awaken your phone's display.
+Hold your phone near the payment reader, and a subtle vibration and beep will confirm that your payment was registered.
+Many times, that's it—there's not even a need to open an app or wake up your phone.
 A record of your transaction is saved in your digital wallet, which you can view by accessing your wallet app.

 3. You can use it with either a debit or a credit card